 Honey and Health

 For more than 3,000 years people have written about honey and its positive effects on health.
-Many ancient texts have documented honey for sweetening and good health.
+Many ancient texts have documented the use of honey for sweetening and good health.
 Examples are found in the writing of Aristotle in 350 BCE and going back further, the Egyptians and others.

 The Egyptians knew about honey, wrote about it, and offered it to their goddess Min.
-The Berlin Papyrus dated around 1300 BC, documents Egyptian medical knowledge; and the Ebers Papyrus, written about 1500 BC mentions honey to heal wounds.
+The Berlin Papyrus dated around 1300 BC, documents Egyptian medical use of honey.
+The Ebers Papyrus, written about 1500 BC, mentions honey to heal wounds.

 Except for the location of the flowers the bees visit, today’s honey is basically the same as ancient honey.
 But, with the advantage of modern research, a lot more is known about “why is honey good for you”.

 Medical research and advances in knowing what makes a healthy lifestyle have shown that honey can contribute to your good health.